Best Optional Subject for IAS

 - Scoring ability

 You must make a decision on the optional taking into account all the above factors.
 At the end of the day, every optional subject can be called ‘the best optional’ if you study it with interest and dedication with the right strategy.
 A glance at the profiles of the toppers of the previous years only reveals the variety of the optional subjects they had selected.
+We hope this article would help you decide which optional subject is best for UPSC.

 If you liked this article and would like to read more, feel free to download the Byju’s App today.